 - Why you should never pay a collection agency?

-- Should you pay a charged off debt?
+- Should you pay off a charged off account?

 - Can a collection agency refuse to make payment arrangements?

 - How do I get a collection removed?